hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 - "Leverkusen-Wiesdorf"
 - "Leverkusen- Wiesdorf (Niederrhein)"

-Another drawback was that we could not provide users with a hierarchical overview of all the places.
+Another drawback of thos string-based approach was that we could not provide users with a hierarchical overview of all the places.
 To address this, we started thinking about using controlled values from a spatial classification.

-## Doing it the right way: use of controlled values
+## Doing it the right way using controlled values

 You do not have to convince librarians that the best way to do spatial subject indexing is by using a classification rather than literal strings.
-Soon we all agreed to go this way, the main [**goals**](https://github.com/hbz/nwbib/wiki/Neukonzeption-der-Raumsystematik#ziele) of the approach being:
+Soon we all agreed to go this way, the main [goals](https://github.com/hbz/nwbib/wiki/Neukonzeption-der-Raumsystematik#ziele) of the approach being:

-1. no multiple values referring to the same place as well as one entry for a place before and after incorporation into another geographic entity (.e.g parts of a town that had once been stand-alone administrative entities)
+1. no multiple values referring to the same place as well as one common entry for a place before and after incorporation into another geographic entity (.e.g parts of a town that had once been stand-alone administrative entities)
 2. a hierarchical view of all places by NRW's administrative structure: [Regierungsbezirk](https://www.wikidata.org/wiki/Q22721), [Kreise/rural districts](https://www.wikidata.org/wiki/Q20738811), [urban](https://www.wikidata.org/wiki/QQ42744322) and [rural](https://www.wikidata.org/wiki/QQ262166) municipalities as well as [Ortsteil](https://www.wikidata.org/wiki/Q253019)

 Here is a mockup of the envisaged classification NWBib editors created in 2017:

 <img src="/images/nwbib-wikidata/mockup-classification.png" alt="A mockup of a spatial classification created with Excel" style="width:600px">

-### Requirements
+### Requirements for reuse of spatial authority data

-We identified the following [requirements](https://github.com/hbz/nwbib/wiki/Neukonzeption-der-Raumsystematik#anforderungen) towards the autority data to be reused for the spatial classification:
+We identified the following [requirements](https://github.com/hbz/nwbib/wiki/Neukonzeption-der-Raumsystematik#anforderungen) towards the authority data to be reused for the spatial classification:

-- *Coverage*: As many places as possible that are currently used in spatial tagging should be covered by the authority data.
+- *Coverage*: As many places as possible that were used in spatial tagging must be covered by the authority data.
+This included some historical places.
 - *Hierarchy*: Hierarchical relations between places must be included in the authority data.
 - *Extensibility*: NWBib editors must be able to add new places to the classification.

 ### Why Wikidata rather than GND?

 As the discussion happened in German university library context, NWBib editors naturally tended to use the Integrated Authority File (GND) which is the main authority file in the German-speaking world being used and maintained by hundreds of institutions and thousands of librarians.
-As NWBib titles had been indexed with GND subjects (including spatial subjects) for some years, GND looked like the obvious candidate.****
+As NWBib titles already had been indexed with GND subjects (including spatial subjects) for some years, GND looked like the obvious candidate.

 However, GND did not cover most of the requirements: only few hierarchical relations existed in the data.
-And with the changes during the move to RDA RDA (16.2.2.7), single entries had been split into separate entries for entities before and another after their incorporation into a administrative superior entity, see e.g. these two GND entries for Wiesdorf: [4108828-1](https://lobid.org/gnd/4108828-1) & [4099576-8](https://lobid.org/gnd/4099576-8)
+And with the changes during the move to RDA (16.2.2.7), more and more entries had been split into separate entries for an entity before and after its incorporation into a administrative superior entity, see e.g. these two GND entries for Wiesdorf: [4108828-1](https://lobid.org/gnd/4108828-1) & [4099576-8](https://lobid.org/gnd/4099576-8).

-The next candidate we looked at was Wikidata as we were already using it for geodata enrichment.
+The next candidate we looked at was Wikidata as we had already been using it for geodata enrichment.
 Wikidata already had good coverage of place entries, geo coordinates and hierarchical information.
 (We didn't really consider GeoNames.
 It at least has one disadvantage as it doesn't contain historical administrative entities.)
-As iwth the GND, Wikidata comes with a technical infrastructure for maintaining the authority data.
-The difference with Wikidata being that the editing community encompasses virtually anybody and not only cataloguers.
-This fact has two sides:
+As with the GND, Wikidata comes with a technical infrastructure for maintaining the authority data, the difference with Wikidata being that the editing community encompasses virtually anybody and not only cataloguers.
+The implications are twofold:

 1. The bigger the community the easier it is to keep the data up to date which means less work for NWBib editors.
 2. With anybody being able to edit the data, NWBib editors justifiably worried about unwanted changes and vandalism.

 Furthermore, while the free infrastructure of Wikidata is great to start working on a project, it might lead to problems in the long run if you solely rely on Wikimedia to keep the infrastructure running.
-We guaranteed NWBib editors that we'd develop a solution that mitigates 2.) as well as the lack of control over the infrastructure e.g by adding some kind of buffer between Wikidata and NWBib classification so that we could identify and fix unwanted changes before deploying them in NWBib.
-How we deal with this will be addressed in the next section on implementation.
+We guaranteed NWBib editors that we'd develop a solution that mitigates 2.) as well as the lack of control over the infrastructure by adding some kind of buffer between Wikidata and NWBib classification so that we could identify and fix unwanted changes before deploying them in NWBib.

 ## Implementation

-After laying out the background, requirements and goals we wanted to reach in the project, let us now move on to take a look at the implementation.
+After laying out the result, the background, the requirements and goals of the project , the following sections cover the actual implementation.

 ### Match strings